Soneso/stellar_flutter_sdk/README.md

 ### Documentation

-You can fild additional documentation including the API documentation in the [documentation folder](documentation/).
+You can find additional documentation including the API documentation in the [documentation folder](documentation/).

 ### SEPs implemented